vkern/Digital-Safety-for-Open-Researchers/CONTRIBUTING.md

 This collaborative, open effort will help us pool our knowledge to create the best possible resource and by working open we will ensure that everyone has equitable access to this resource.
 We could use your help with the following:
->Build out content for modules: Share your own story about a digital safety problem, Share successful privacy expertise, teaching exercises, or lesson plans relevant to the module topics
+:arrow_right: Build out content for modules: Share your own story about a digital safety problem, Share successful privacy expertise, teaching exercises, or lesson plans relevant to the module topics
->Provide expertise on: digital safety and law, creating good education texts, tools and practices for digital safety
+:arrow_right: Provide expertise on: digital safety and law, creating good education texts, tools and practices for digital safety
->Provide perspectives from various fields: computer science, communication, journalism, activism, and other relevant fields Contribute to our community agreement
+:arrow_right: Provide perspectives from various fields: computer science, communication, journalism, activism, and other relevant fields
+:arrow_right: Contribute to our community agreement

 Take a look at our [current issues](https://github.com/opendigitalsafety/Digital-Safety-for-Open-Researchers/issues) to see how you can contribute to our project.
 >If you'd like an easy way to get started helping with our project, view our [good first issues](https://github.com/opendigitalsafety/Digital-Safety-for-Open-Researchers/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).